A light, slighty creamy roasted veggie soup packed with tons of nutrients and savory flavor. Plus, it’s a good way to clean out your fridge!

 I always love roasting ingredients before using them in a soup because it gives them a more caramelized flavor and adds a little more depth to your dish.
 Plus, it doesn’t get much easier than throwing things on a cookie sheet and into the oven with very little preparation.
 In the end, the soup kind of tastes like a creamy broccoli soup, even though there is no broccoli in it.
 It’s slightly thick, but light on your stomach and perfect as a starter to a meal; or if you use a bigger bowl, a meal!

 But, I have to say, this was pretty hard to photograph!
-Just know that this soup is comforting, warm, and perfect for a chilly fall day.
-Oh, and that it is tasty.
+Just know that this creamy roasted veggie soup is comforting, warm, and perfect for a chilly fall day.
+Oh, and that it’s tasty. 😀

 One Year Ago: Review: Eat Restaurant in Brooklyn, NY.